-IN reference to your letter of the 2d February last, I soon after took occasion to intimate to you what appeared to be the President's way of thinking on the subject.
-I have now the honor to state to you, that while by the law of nations, the right of a belligerent power to capture and detain the merchant vessels of neutrals, on just suspicion of having on board enemy's property or of carrying to such enemy any of the articles which are contraband of war, is unquestionable,-no precedent is recollected, nor does any reason occur which should require the neutral to exert its power in aid of the right of the belligerent nation in such captures and detentions.
-It is conceived that after warning its citizens or subjects of the legal consequences of carrying enemy's property or contraband goods, nothing can be demanded of the sovereign of the neutral nation, but to remain passive.
-If, however, in the present case, the British captors of the begantine Experience.
-Hewit, master, the ship Lucy.
-James Conolly, master, and the brigantine Fair Columbia, Edward Casey, mas. ter, have any right to the possession of those American vessels, or their cargoes in consequence of their capture and detention, but which you state to have been rescued by their masters from the captors, and carried into ports of the United States, the question is of a nature cognizable before the tribunals of justice, which are opened to hear the captors' complaints, and the proper officer will execute their decrees.
+Sir,-In reference to your letter of the 2d February last, I soon after took occasion to intimate to you what appeared to be the President's way of thinking on the subject.
+I have now the honor to state to you, that while by the law of nations, the right of a belligerent power to capture and detain the merchant vessels of neutrals, on just suspicion of having on board enemy's property, or of carrying to such enemy any of the articles which are contraband of war, is unquestionable,-no precedent is recollected, nor does any reason occur which should require the neutral to exert its power in aid of the right of the belligerent nation in such captures and detentions.
+It is conceived that after warning its citizens or subjects of the legal consequences of carrying enemy's property, or contraband goods, nothing can be demanded of the sovereign of the neutral nation, but to remain passive.
+If, however, in the present case, the British captors of the brigantine Experience, Hewit, master; the ship Lucy, James Conelly, master; and the brigantine Fair Columbia, Edward Casey, master, have any right to the possession of those American vessels, or their cargoes, in consequence of their capture and detention, but which you state to have been rescued by their masters from the captors, and carried into ports of the United States, the question is of a nature cognizable before the tribunals of justice, which are opened to hear the captor's complaints, and the proper officer will execute their decrees.

 You suggest that these rescues are an infringement of the law of nations.
-Permit me to assure you that any arguments which you shall offer to that point will receive a just attention.
+Permit me to assure you, that any arguments which you shall offer to that point, will receive a just attention.

-With regard to the British seamen and deserters who have assisted in the rescues, with great truth I am authorised to assure you, that the government have no desire to retain them: but besides that the many months elapsed since those events, and the consequent dispersion of the men, would probably render their delivery impracticable, it is not known to be authorised by any law.
-This has brought into view your project of stipulations for the mutual delivery of deserters, whether seamen or soldiers: and I have now the honor to enclose a counter project, by which you will see the objections which have occurred to your propositions.
-The President has been pleased to direct and the second to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the content of the president has been pleased to direct and the president has been pleased to direct and the president of the president has been pleased to direct and the president of the president and the president of the president and the president of the preside power me to negotiate with you on this subject, and it will afford him great pleasure if we can make a satisfactory arrangement.
+With regard to the British seamen and deserters who have assisted in the rescues, with great truth I am authorised to assure you, that the Government have no desire to retain them; but besides that the many months elapsed since those events, and the consequent dispersion of the men, would probably render their delivery impracticable, it is not known to be authorised by any law.
+This has brought into view your project of stipulations for the mutual delivery of deserters whether seamen or soldiers: and I have now the honor to enclose a counter-project, by which you will see the objections which have occurred to your propositions.
+The President has been pleased to direct and empower me to negociate with you on this subject, and it will afford him great pleasure if we can make a satisfactory arrangement.

-I have the honor to be, &c &c.
+I have the honor to be, &c.
 TIMOTHY PICKERING.

-Robert Liston, Esq.
+Robt.
+Liston, Esq.